Kevin McCarthy: AOC and socialist Dems are 'taking over' the party from Pelosi, moderates

 PELOSI RESPONDS TO AOC SLAM, SAYS CAUCUS HAS HER BACK FOR CONDEMNING CHIEF OF STAFF'S 'OFFENSIVE' TWEET

-Ocasio-Cortez's disagreement with caucus leadership led to a rebuke from a longtime House member from Kansas City.
+Ocasio-Cortez's disagreement with caucus leadership led to a rebuke from a longtime House member from St. Louis.

 Rep. William Lacy Clay, D-Mo., added to the mounting Democratic criticism of Ocasio-Cortez, slamming her "inappropriate" suggestion that Pelosi is singling out the New Yorker and her "squad" of fellow freshman because of their race.